How can trees affect my power?Trees can affect service reliability and interrupt power to customers.

 My trees haven't caused any power outages.
-Why are you pruning or removing them?Idaho Power proactively maintains power lines, before trees and brush are close enough to cause outages.
-If we wait until trees and brush actually cause outages, we’ve failed to provide customers safe, reliable power.
+Why are you pruning or removing them?Idaho Power clears vegetation from around power lines before trees and brush are close enough to cause outages.
+This approach helps us maintain a safe, reliable supply of power.

 Will I be notified before a tree crew comes to clear lines in my yard or neighborhood?We leave door hangers on each customer’s door before crews arrive for routine maintenance work scheduled for the area.
 We are unable to provide prior notification in emergency situations.